-- Central Sleep Apnea (CSA), detected in 3 to 10% of patients
+- Detected in 3 to 10% of patients

-Sometimes breathing does not stops completely, but only becomes shallow, however this causes a decrease in blood oxygen.
+Sometimes breathing does not stop completely but only becomes shallow, however, this causes a decrease in blood oxygen.
 These breathing changes are called hypopneas.

 There are many reasons why CSA occurs.
-These are heart and circulatory system diseases, suffered stroke or other brain damage.
-People suffering from sleep apnea often wakes up from a deep sleep stages and enters into a light sleep stage, so they rarely spend enough time in deep, restorative sleep stage – it causes increased sleepiness during the day.
-This causes mood and behavioral problems, including depression, and this drowsiness triples the risk of accidents on the road or at work.
+These are the heart and circulatory system diseases, suffered a stroke or other brain damage.
+People suffering from sleep apnea often wake up from deep sleep stages and enters into a light sleep stage, so they rarely spend enough time in the deep, restorative sleep stage – it causes increased sleepiness during the day.
+This causes mood and behavioural problems, including depression, and this drowsiness triples the risk of accidents on the road or at work.